carlosmezquita/BackToAfk/README.md

 ## How to use

 1. Install fabric an add the mod to your mod's folder
+2. Make sure you have the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files)
-2. Join the Minecraft server Beacoland (play.beacoland.com)
+3. Join the Minecraft server Beacoland (play.beacoland.com)
-3. Go to the survival server and right before starting your afk session run `/bafk on`
+4. Go to the survival server and right before starting your afk session run `/bafk on`
-4. Once you get back online run `/bafk off`
+5. Once you get back online run `/bafk off`